 - Traffic sources show you where your visitors come from.
 According to him, you should have diverse sources: search engines, other sites linking to you, and direct visits should all be well represented.
 Social media sites are big drivers of traffic as well.
 Pay attention at how much traffic comes from Facebook, Google Plus, Twitter, Pinterest, and Paper.li to see which of the services brings you more value.

 - Visitor loyalty is important for many bloggers.
 Our audiences may be small but we pride ourselves on keeping them engaged.
 The percentage of returning visitors is where most people look for information about engagement.
 Unfortunately, ratios are bad because they’re volatile and, hence, unreliable.
 Instead, look at visit frequency and recency which measure how many times visitors returned and how many days have elapsed between their two last visits.
 You should also take a look at the visit’s length.
 Again, avoid the average and watch the detailed report.

 - Ever wonder which of your topics resonate with your audience the most?
 Keyword clouds will give you hints.
 Lists of the 10 most-used keywords to find your site are dull and looking at them too much may make you shoot for the common denominator in your audience instead of breaking it down to serve it better.
 Instead, go the keywords page of your analytics tool, export the raw data and paste it into Wordle.
 It will give you a great visualization of what your audience is looking for and found on your site.

 These pieces of information constitute a great stepping stone to make you enter the exciting world of analytics.
 They may prompt you to take actions or, at least, ask yourself relevant questions and investigate further.
 Happy analysis!

-Image credits: The proportions of men and their secret numbers, 1533 woodcut.
+Image credits: Detail from The proportions of men and their secret numbers, 1533 woodcut.